SebastianObi/RNS-Tools/rns_call_echo/README.md

 ### Features
+- Compatible with all Reticulum call apps (Communicator)
-- Only for testing the call functionality of the "Communicator app"
+- Only for testing the call functionality
 - Busy call
 - Echo call
 - Hold call